FelixOnline/v2/content/articles/2012-2-9-new-library-door-satisfaction-skyrockets.md

 subtitle: >
   Impeccable building work hailed as new entrance doors experience no problems whatsoever
 date: "2012-02-09 23:13:22 +0000"

 # Attributes from Felix Online V1
 id: "2173"
 old_path: /comment/2173/new-library-door-satisfaction-skyrockets
 aliases:
  - /comment/2173/new-library-door-satisfaction-skyrockets
+imported: true
+comments:
+ - For one Laurence to another  bravo You echo my equally joyous thoughts over this pinnacle of engineering perfectlyI have been dreading the thought of going back to Imperial after a year abroad but this has changed everythingWhen the new front was first put on the library a few years ago they had to put up signs warning people not to touch the metal ie the entire front wall in the summer as it got so hot it could burn you Nice touch Everyone knows the doors are just a way of making people walk through the Caf to boost salesNow THIS is satire There I was expecting another humdrum Friday morning yet lo and behold one of the doors was closed for maintenance  again I do love it when they keep you on your toesI had to force my way in the other day by tearing apart the doors  a deliberate poignant and necessary reminder of the dangers of overreliance on technology One of the main points during the viability study was to see if we could trip up as many of the users who sneak in

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true